-R&D Grant funders have shifted in the balance between technical innovation and commercial potential in recent years.
+R&D grant funders have shifted in the balance between technical innovation and commercial potential in recent years.
 We find ourselves now in a position of equality where companies must demonstrate both novelty and scalability to be successful.

 Innovate UK, in particular, are now offering Innovation Loans that support late-stage R&D activity with a preference for near-commercial products, processes and services.

 The Commercial Readiness Level (CRL) framework assesses various indicators which influence the commercial and market conditions beyond just the technology maturity.
 This enables key barriers to be addressed to support the commercialisation of a technology.
-Similarly, to Technology Readiness Level (TRL), CRL has a scale from 1-9 to identify the commercial readiness of the technology.
+Similar to Technology Readiness Level (TRL), CRL has a scale from 1-9 to identify the commercial readiness of the technology.

 The intervention rate granted to a successful grant application is affected by the stage of development of a product/solution (i.e. Industrial Research vs Experimental Development).
 Whilst TRL is often the barometer for funding bodies to assess the development stage of a product/solution, CRL can also be considered; with some funding calls explicitly stating the requirement for CRL identification.